 - Work with the faculty advisor and graduate mentor to develop a proposal

-- Submit the artwork samples, artwork description, honors thesis exhibition project proposal, and proposed study plan to the Student Services Specialist by April 15
+- Submit the artwork samples, artwork description, honors thesis exhibition project proposal, and proposed on SlideRoom by Tuesday April 16th

 Honors Program Requirements

-- During senior year, register for 6 units of ARTSTUDI 297 Honors Thesis Exhibition and 4 units of ARTSTUDI 297S AP HONORS SEMINAR, for a total of 10 units.
+- Throughout their senior year, students will register for 6 units of ARTSTUDI 297 Honors Thesis Exhibition and 4 units of ARTSTUDI 297S AP HONORS SEMINAR, for a total of 10 units.
 Enroll in 2 units of ARTSTUDI 297 and 1-2 units of ARTSTUDI 297S each quarter (Autumn, Winter, and Spring).
 Up to 4 units may count towards one of the six upper level courses required for the major.

 - Solo exhibition on campus with accompanying thesis paper, 3-5 pages in length